egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 different amounts of skew or zero-inflation in the response or predictor variables.
 Initially, we will need to do simple tests of data distributions within hierarchies to check for data spread and prevalence of zeros or outliers.
-We will also need to assess the colinearity or interactions between candidate predictor variables to ensure relevant interactions are captured and to reduce model overfitting.
+We will also need to assess the collinearity or interactions between candidate predictor variables to ensure relevant interactions are captured and to reduce model overfitting.
 Our data are spatially and temporally variable with a relatively large spatial